President of Tajikistan: Executive office

-Presidential Standard
+Presidential standard

-The Standard of the President of the Republic of Tajikistan is the official symbol of the office of president in the country.
+The standard of the president of the Republic of Tajikistan is the official symbol of the office of president in the country.
 It was made a legal state symbol in accordance with an amendment to Law No. 192 on July 28, 2006.
 It was introduced in time for the inauguration ceremony for Emomali Rahmon in his third term as head of state.
 The standard is a rectangular panel consisting of three horizontally arranged color bars which are similar to the colors on the Flag of Tajikistan.
 In it, there is a symbolic Derafsh Kaviani banner the center, with its upper part having spear, symbolizing the will and power of the authorities for the defense of the country.
 The banner is four-sided and has four branches inside (which represents the four regions of Tajikistan), while the center depicts a winged lion with a crown and seven stars, which are the basis of the emblem of Tajikistan.
 The Derafsh Kaviani is embroidered with two gold threads on both sides of the standard.

 Residence

 Since 2008, the Palace of Nations (also called the Kohi Millat or the White House) has been the official residence of the president of Tajikistan.
 The president often receives foreign dignitaries and public official at the palace, as well as holds public events at its main hall.
 Its construction was dedicated to Tajik historic king Ismail Samani.
 It opened in August 2008, hosting an SCO summit in its first day.
 The palace is portrayed on the back of a 500 Somoni banknote.

 Up until 2008, the presidential residence was located in a different location, in building that was built in 1957 (to commemorate the 40th anniversary of the October Revolution), and formerly served as the headquarters of the Central Committee of the Communist Party of Tajikistan.
 In the Soviet era, it had hosted dignitaries such as Raul Castro, Ho Chi Minh, Nikita Khrushchev, Leonid Brezhnev, and Boris Yeltsin.
 In 2017, the building became the temporary office of the Mayor of Dushanbe.
 It became the presidential residence in 1992.
 In February 2020, it was announced that the former palace would be demolished.

+The president also has a country residence called Pugus in the Districts under Central Government Jurisdiction.